phoenixBaker23/odin-recipes/README.md

 This current project is to create an index page that will have links to a few recipes.
+Lets see how this goes.